If you are worried about the mental capacity of a loved one, our Court of Protection experts are here to help.

 At the beginning of a deputyship application there are several fees that need to be paid to the Court of Protection or medical surgeries/practices:

 * This is for property and affairs deputyships and is a type of insurance that protects the finances of the person the deputy is acting for.
 It is paid to a security bond provider, and the amount depends on the value of the individual’s estate.
-The expense can be claimed back from the estate once the order has been granted.
+The expense is paid from the estate.

 These fees are in addition to our fees, which we will discuss with you in person once we understand your unique circumstances.